 Room types and views.
 There are two primary factors that determine the rate of a Walt Disney World hotel room: location and view.
-Disney World does not use a consistant vocabulary to describe room categories as each individual hotel offers something slightly different.
-For example, the Magic Kingdom Resorts offer rooms categories like theme park view, woods view, garden view, courtyard view, and lagoon view - just to name a few.
-However, Disney Value Resorts offer Standard and Preferred Rooms making no mention of the view.
-Most resorts offer the economical Standard rooms or Standard View rooms and might overlook a parking area, garden, or service area.
-Preferred rooms, the higher end rooms at Disney Value Resorts, usually mean they are near a pool, main lobby, or busstop.
+Disney World does not use a consistent vocabulary to describe room categories as each individual hotel offers something slightly different.
+For example, the Magic Kingdom Resorts offer room categories like theme park view, woods view, standard view, courtyard view, and lagoon view - just to name a few.
+However, Disney Value Resorts offer standard and preferred rooms making no mention of the view.
+Most resorts offer the economical standard rooms or standard view rooms and might overlook a parking area, garden, or service area.
+Preferred rooms at Disney Value Resorts, usually mean they are near a pool, main lobby, or bus stop.
 If you want to be near the pool, restaurant, or transportation area, you'll need to pay extra.
 Upgrades start at about $25 more per night.

 Making room requests is possible at Walt Disney World and we have found that Cast Members try hard to honor them for you.
-The most popular requests are for specific locations such as near the pool, restaurant or busstop.
-This is yet another area where a Disney Travel Specialist can help.
-Specialists such as those at Magical Vacations can help you decide on the requests you should make, based on your interests and needs.
-It should be noted however that requests are not guaranteed by Disney World.
+The most popular requests are for specific locations such as near the pool, restaurant or bus stop.
+This is yet another area where a Disney Destinations Specialist can help you make some room requests.
+It should be noted however that requests are not guaranteed..
 Depending on your request, you might need to pay the upgrade charge to get the view or location you want.
 For example, you won't be able to pay for a Garden View room at Disney's Polynesian Resort and make a request to be able to see Cinderella Castle from your room.
-In this case, you'd have to pay for a Magic Kingdom View room.
+In this case, you'd have to pay for a Magic Kingdom view room.
 In general, Disney will not honor a request for free if it requires upgrading you to a higher category room.
 From time to time guests are successful just by asking the front desk Cast Member if they were offering any free upgrades.
-Never hurts to ask but just don't expect it.
+It never hurts to ask.